Papers, Please: Gameplay

-At the end of each in-game day, the player earns money based on how many people have been processed and bribes collected, lowered by penalties for protocol violations, and then must decide on a simple budget to spend that money on rent, food, heat and other necessities in low-class housing for themselves and their family.
-The player must also make certain not to earn too much money in illegitimate ways, lest his family be reported and have all the money they had accumulated thus far confiscated by the government.
-As relations between Arstotzka and nearby countries deteriorate, sometimes due to terrorist attacks, new sets of rules are gradually added, based on the game's story, such as denying entry to citizens of specific countries or demanding new types of documentation.
+At the end of each in-game day, the player earns money per entrant that is properly processed as well as from any bribes collected, lowered by citation penalties for protocol violations.
+The player then must decide on a simple budget for rent, food, heat and other necessities for their family, if the player goes into debt, the game ends with a game over.
+Accepting bribes risks being discovered and imprisoned by the government.
+As relations between Arstotzka and nearby countries deteriorate, sometimes due to terrorist attacks, new rules are added such as denying entry to citizens of specific countries or demanding new types of documentation.
 The player may be challenged with moral dilemmas as the game progresses, such as allowing the supposed spouse of an immigrant through despite lacking complete papers at the risk of accepting a terrorist into the country.
-The game uses a mix of randomly generated entrants and scripted encounters.
-Randomly generated entrants are created using templates.
+The game uses a mix of scripted encounters interspersed between randomly generated entrants.

-Over the course of the game, the player may encounter members of an organization called EZIC, which plots a coup d'état against the Arstotzkan government.
+Over the course of the game, the player encounters members of an organization called EZIC which plots a coup d'état against the Arstotzkan government.
+Decisions made to grant or deny entry to EZIC agents have consequences on the ending of the game.
 The player can also choose to escape to a neighbouring country, Obristan, to start a new life, with or without their family.
 The game has a scripted story mode with twenty possible endings depending on the player's actions, as well as some unlockable randomized endless-play modes.